 If your application will take more than 20 working days to assess, either because we are consulting with a third party or because it is for a complex or large amount of information, we will notify you in writing and provide a revised date.

 Our Right to Information Officer may contact you during the process to update you on progress or request that you provide more details of the information you are seeking

-If we find that we are not required to provide all or some of the information you have asked us for, we will:
+If we find that we are unable to provide all or some of the information you have asked us for, we will:

 - notify you of the refusal

 - provide written reasons for refusing to provide the information